Duality-Workshop/DWRenderer/README.md

 * Assimp 3.x.x

 ### Using

-Don't run anymore.
+Just download the demo.zip archive and launch the executable (Windows only)

+Not sure if he compiling.
 I work on a new engine starting from scratch.
 Always for personnal experiments. :)